necoline/portfolio/content/time-series/story/google/index.md

 description: "Built and tested new features and refactored legacy code for an internal tool at Fiber"
 ---

-Necoline's first experience working as a developer at a tech company was at Google.
-She worked as a contractor to build out features for an internal tool that supported Google Fiber technicians.
-It was here that she developed a deep appreciation for writing resilient and readable code and learned valuable lessons on how to effectively collaborate on designing technical architecture.
+My first experience working as a developer at a tech company was at Google.
+I worked as a contractor to build out features for an internal tool that supported Google Fiber technicians.
+It was here that I developed a deep appreciation for writing resilient and readable code and learned valuable lessons on how to effectively collaborate on designing technical architecture.

 [Listen: Modern Web Podcast - CSS Grid](https://www.youtube.com/watch?v=K7CJ_WpGCiU)